-If the Crank Sensor fails, in your 4.8L, 5.3L or 6.0L GM vehicle... it's not gonna' start.
-In this article, I'll show you how to test it using a Multimeter (in Volts DC mode).
+If the crankshaft position (CKP) sensor fails, in your 4.8L, 5.3L or 6.0L GM vehicle, it's not gonna' start.
+In this article, I'll show you how to test it using a multimeter (in Volts DC mode).

-The Crank Sensor test in this article is an On Car Test.
-It's not possible to do a simple resistance test of the Crank Sensor.
+The crankshaft position sensor test in this article is an on-car test.
+It's not possible to do a simple resistance test of the crank sensor.
 Why?
-Well, it's because this Crank Sensor is a Hall Effect type and these can not be ohmed (to find out if they're good or not).
+Well, it's because this crank sensor is a Hall Effect type and these can not be ohmed (to find out if they're good or not).

-You'll need to lift the vehicle to gain access to the Crank Pulley.
-Use Jack Stands to hold up the vehicle...
+You'll need to lift the vehicle to gain access to the crank pulley.
+Use jack stands to hold up the vehicle.
 DO NOT trust the jack.
-Your safety is your responsibility, so take all necessary safety precautions (which include using safety glasses).
+Think safety all of the time and take all necessary safety precautions (including using safety glasses).

-TIP 3: If your GM vehicle starts and runs... the Crank Sensor is good, and this article will not help you.
+TIP 3: If your GM vehicle starts and runs then you can conclude that the crank sensor is good, and this article will not help you.